secuastroza/sastroza.cl/content/cinema.md

 sharingLinks: false
 ---

-One of my hobbies is collecting movies (physical media).
+One of my hobbies is collecting movies.
 I have hundreds of DVDs and Blurays.
 Since I'm obsessive, I have this [excel spreadsheet](https://docs.google.com/spreadsheets/d/1KxzIZF85vcm4fmN1Ep0TReR46NigUAEj/edit?usp=sharing&ouid=115543448429602200561&rtpof=true&sd=true) where I keep track of what I have (and who I lend them to if that strange event occurs in which I consider you worthy of borrowing one of my movies).
 I like to talk about cinema; I always use something related in class as an example.
 Here, you can find a list of movies that I highly recommend.

 ## Paris, Texas (Win Wenders, 1984)
 ![Paris Texas](/img/wenders2.JPG)